luije87/documentation/api.rst

 Responses
 ------------------
 The Handshake API has a consistent response format.
 API responses are always returned as JSON hash.
-Each response has a ‘success’ attribute on that hash which will be set to either true or false.
+Each response has a 'success' attribute on that hash which will be set to either true or false.
 This is an easy way to know if the call succeeded.

 In addition, there is at least one other attribute which contains the bulk of the data.
 This will either be a single object (ex. after creating a user), a list (ex. a search) or errors.
 An example response for each is below.